DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 They draw a TC of 3 of Diamonds, permitting a card between A and 6.
 Jonas draws an 8 of Spades with a +1 Modifier to Detection and reports a 7, still outside the DR. Xena would successfully convince Jonas of something in this scenario.

+#### Saves

+Saves occur when a character is attempting to resist or shrug off a negative effect.
+Certain Powers, effects, or encounters may force a character to make a Save.
+When a character makes a Save, they draw a card against their own TC and use their Attribute Modifier for the relevant domain.
+A character cannot choose to use a different Attribute.

+A Save will have a DR determined by the initiator's Skill Modifier used to initiate the Save.
+The DR for a Save is 3 minus half of the initiator's relevant modifier, to a minimum of 0.

+Saves may have different effects depending on a success or failure.
+This can sometimes mean a successful Save still results in taking damage or a negative effect.
+Reference a specific Power description for details on the effects.

 ### In Combat